liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed mbMessages and fileEntryTuples attributes from app-view-search-entry tag
+### Removed mbMessages and fileEntryTuples Attributes from app-view-search-entry Tag
 - **Date:** 2015-May-27
 - **JIRA Ticket:** LPS-55886

 #### What changed?

 The `mbMessages` and `fileEntryTuples` attributes from the `app-view-search-entry` tag have been removed.
-Related methods `getMbMessages`, `getFileEntryTuples`, and `addMbMessage` have been removed as well from `SearchResult`.
+Related methods `getMbMessages`, `getFileEntryTuples`, and `addMbMessage` have also been removed from the `SearchResult` class.

 #### Who is affected?

-Any developers that use the `app-view-search-entry` tag in their views, or that have developed hooks to customize the taglib JSP or any portlet that uses that taglib.
-Also, any custom code that uses the `SearchResult` class may be affected as well.
+This affects developers that use the `app-view-search-entry` tag in their views, have developed hooks to customize the tag JSP, or have developed a portlet that uses that tag.
+Also, any custom code that uses the `SearchResult` class may be affected.

 #### How should I update my code?

 The new attributes `commentRelatedSearchResults` and `fileEntryRelatedSearchResults` should be used instead.
 The expected value is the one returned by the `getCommentRelatedSearchResults` and `getFileEntryRelatedSearchResults` methods in `SearchResult`.

-When adding comments to the `SearchResult` the new `addComment` method should be used instead of `addMbMessage`.
+When adding comments to the `SearchResult`, the new `addComment` method should be used instead of the `addMbMessage` method.

 #### Why was this change made?

 As part of the modularization efforts, references to `MBMessage` needed to be removed for the Message Boards portlet to be placed into its own OSGi bundle.

 ---------------------------------------